 WDL can be written with any text editing program, but for this workshop we will be using SublimeText.
 It is a simple but effective program, and you can download it here.
 This program also allows syntax highlighting for WDL, which you can install by following the instructions here.

 We provide a bundle containing test datasets, worksheets with the instructions for the hands-on exercises, and all slide decks presented in the workshop.
-The latest bundle is located at http://broad.io/gatk-1803.
+You can find GATK workshop bundles organized by YYMM (year-month) in the GATK Workshops directory.
 If you are registered for an upcoming workshop where you will be using your own laptop, you MUST download the bundle before coming to the workshop.
 If we update the bundle ahead of the workshop, you will receive a notification with a reminder to download the new version.